The Boys (franchise): The Boys Presents: Diabolical (2022)

-Gen V (2023–present)
+Gen V (2023–2025)

-The third television series, Gen V, follows young adult Supes as they are tested in The Hunger Games-style challenges at the Godolkin University School of Crimefighting, run by Vought International.
+The third television series, Gen V, follows young adult Supes as they attend Godolkin University School of Crimefighting, run by Vought International.

 On September 24, 2020, it was announced that a spin-off centered on a superhero college had been fast-tracked into development upon the ratings success of the second season of The Boys.
 Described as being "part college show, part Hunger Games", the spin-off is to be set "... at America's only college exclusively for young adult superheroes (and run by Vought International)" and is described as "an irreverent, R-rated series that explores the lives of hormonal, competitive Supes as they put their physical, sexual, and moral boundaries to the test, competing for the best contracts in the best cities".
 On October 2, 2020, Kripke stated the series would focus on the G-Men team that had been mentioned in the first season, a parody of the X-Men, loosely adapting "We Gotta Go Now", the fourth volume of The Boys comic book series.
 On September 27, 2021, the spin-off was given a series order by Amazon Studios.
 On May 11, 2022, filming of the series began at the University of Toronto in May 2022 and the Claireville Conservation Area, Brampton in July, intended for an October wrap.
 In July 2022, it was announced that the series would officially be titled Gen V.

 The series premiered on September 29, 2023.
 In October 2023, less than a month after its premiere, Gen V was renewed for a second season.
+In April 2026, the series was canceled after two seasons.

 Vought Rising

 A prequel series starring Jensen Ackles and Aya Cash, reprising their respective roles as Soldier Boy and Stormfront, was announced at 2024 San Diego Comic Con.
 The series follows a twisted murder mystery about the origins of Vought in the 1950s, the early exploits of Soldier Boy, and the diabolical maneuvers of Stormfront.

-The Boys: Mexico
+The series is expected to premiere in 2027.

+Future series

 On November 28, 2023, a new spin-off series of The Boys with a Mexican-led cast was announced to be in the works at Amazon Prime Video.
 Titled The Boys: Mexico, the series will be created by Gareth Dunnet-Alcocer, producing alongside Diego Luna and Gael García Bernal, who will also star.
+Shortly after the premiere of the final season of The Boys, Kripke revealed that additional spin-offs were in early development, and that the television side of the franchise had been internally referred to as the "VCU" ("Vought Cinematic Universe"), a reference to the fictional universe within the series.